mulle-c/mulle-c11/dox/SYNTAX.md

 | length         | a quantity in bytes or characters
 | count          | a quantity of something other than bytes (usually pointers)
 | notakey        | the value used for indicating an invalid key (often NULL)
-| size           | the current maximum quantity
+| size           | the current maximum quantity (max count)
 | size_as_length | as above but in bytes
-| used           | the amount of the maximum quantity in use
+| used           | the amount of the maximum quantity in use (like count, but there could be holes that make used larger than count)
 | used_as_length | as above but in bytes

 If there are multiple verb modifiers, append them in sorted order.